---no-log-initflag to useradd works around this issue.
+--no-log-initflag to useradd.
 The Debian/Ubuntu

-adduserwrapper does not support the
+adduserwrapper does not support this flag.

-You should avoid installing or using
+Avoid installing or using

-sudo since it has unpredictable TTY and
+sudo as it has unpredictable TTY and

-you absolutely need functionality similar to
+functionality similar to

 Lastly, to reduce layers and complexity, avoid switching

-and forth frequently.
+USER back and forth

 For clarity and reliability, you should always use absolute paths for your